 Add & Configure a Conditional Split

-To add a new Trigger Split into a flow series, drag the Conditional Split component from the sidebar and drop it where you would like to create this split.
+To add a new Conditional Split into a flow series, drag the Conditional Split component from the sidebar and drop it where you would like to create this split.
 After you drop the Conditional Split into your flow, you will automatically see a YES and NO path appear below it.

 If you insert a Conditional Split mid-way into a flow, by default all components below that point will be placed on the YES path.
 If you'd like to automatically swap all components on the YES and NO paths of your split, click the Settings icon (three dots) and choose "Flip Split" option.